wilsonmar/OracleATS/README.md

 XPath is used by scripts to identify UI elements.

 For maintainability, code from Master scripts are separated into Child script assets called by the master.

+## <a id="ChangeMgmt"></a> Change / Patch Management
+QUESTION: When the system changes, all scripts need to be re-recorded?

+QUESTION: Oracle Application Change Management Pack v3 - how does that integrate with